Prequel

 There are two types of input to a Prequel program: input variables and procedures.

-Syntactically, they are both sequences of alphanumeric characters (usually capital letters) separated by dots (symbol '.').
+Syntactically, they are both sequences of alphanumeric characters separated by dots (symbol '.').

 It is important to note that input variables and procedures are read-only and thus cannot be changed directly by the programmer.

-Variables are sequences of alphanumeric characters (usually lower-case; without dots) and can be created or updated with the assignment operator (symbol ':=').
+Variables are sequences of alphanumeric characters (without dots) and can be created or updated with the assignment operator (symbol '=').

 For example,